vipulbhale/springboot-chutes-and-ladder/README.md

 ###Assumptions
 - This simulation doesn't have any GUI component.
-- It assumes only 2-4 players.
+- Only 2-4 players can play.
-- It assumes spinner is going to spin and give the value from 1-6.
+- Spinner is going to spin and give the value from 1-6.
 - Chutes and Ladder configuration has to be given in the form of a json file referenced via **location.chutesandladder** property inside the application*.properties file in resources directory.
-A sample and explanation follows as below:
+A sample and explanation as below:
-It is essentially an array of multiple configurations.
-Game picks up the configuration Randomly.
-If you are not sure.
-Please keep only one configuration as kept in the project.
-Every configuration has id and within it is an array of construct depicting moveType i.e. either a chute or ladder.
-Below sample shows a chute and a ladder.
-Chute has startSquare greater than endsquare and Ladder is vice versa.
-Id for every chute and ladder should be unique.
-Type specifies whether its a chute or ladder
 ```json
 [
   {